• Home

 volcanic rocks covered in algae

-How to get to Laomei Green Reef
+How to Get to Laomei Green Reef

-What to do at Laomei Beach
+What to Do at Laomei Beach

 While the reef is a really cool place to tick off during your Taipei travels, you can easily see it all in under 2 hours.
 This will allow ample time to walk along the reef, take as many photos as your heart desires, and even chill on the beach.

 However, since you’ve come all this way, it would be a shame not to explore a bit further afield.
-If you continue past the green reef, there’s a nice coastal walk offering killer views over New Taipei City’s rugged coastline.
+If you continue past the green reef, there’s a nice coastal walk offering amazing views over New Taipei City’s rugged coastline.

 To get to the pathway from the very end of the beach, you’ll need to scramble up a massive dune.
 If you’re not wearing flip-flops, you might want to kick off your shoes as it’s a pain to make the journey with sneakers.
 Once you reach the top, you’ll be rewarded with incredible views of the entire bay!
+Don’t stop there, though, because there’s much more to see!

 fugui cape lighthouse taiwan north coast